Bastien59960/phpbb-reactions/README.md

 ## ✨ Key Features

 - **Unlimited reactions**: Full support for all Unicode emojis (👍 ❤️ 😂 👎 …), including composed and latest emojis.
-- **Smart palette**: 10 quick-access emojis, full palette for all others.
+- **Smart palette**: 10 common emojis for quick access, with an extended palette for all others.
 - **Multi-reactions**: Up to 10 different reactions per user and per post (configurable).
 - **Live counters**: Real-time display of reaction counts per emoji under each post.
 - **Interactive tooltips**: Hover an emoji to see who reacted.
-- **Ultra-fast AJAX**: All interactions (add, remove, display) are instant, no page reload.
+- **AJAX Interactions**: Add and remove reactions without page reloads.
+Other users' reactions are synchronized automatically (configurable interval).
 - **Powerful notifications**:
   - **Smart Sync**: Reactions are updated on the page without user action (e.g., via `sync`).
   - **Bell**: Instant in-forum notification.
-  - **Email digest**: Periodic grouped digest, anti-spam, user-customizable.
+  - **Email Summary**: Periodic grouped digest, anti-spam, customizable by the user.
 - **User preferences**: Each member chooses which notifications to receive (bell, email, or none).
 - **Configurable limits**: Max reactions per post, per user, anti-spam delay… all adjustable in the ACP.
 - **Advanced security**: CSRF protection, strict emoji validation, permission checks, built-in anti-spam.